deobald/david-eulogy/eulogy_003.md

 "What's your name, little man?" asked the trucker.
 "My name's David.
 What's yours?"
 "My name's Robert."
-"Well, Robert," repied David, "my Mom says I'm actually not supposed to talk to strangers."
+"Well, Robert," replied David, "my Mom says I'm actually not supposed to talk to strangers."
 He thought for a second and then added: "But now that I know your name, we're not strangers anymore."

 This partnership of Alvena and David's didn't achieve an official status until the incorporation of A&D Systems in the early 2000s.